-The Company also carried an investment position of \$2,604,778 in Updater Inc. and \$707,340 in Tubi Ltd, both unlisted companies classified as 'Level 3' financial assets under AASB 13 Fair Value Measurement.
-Level 3 financial assets have significant unobservable inputs, which make their valuation complex.
+The Company carried an investment position of \$2,596,197 in Updater Inc., \$707,340 in Tubi Ltd, \$1,552,928 in Vitrafy Life Sciences convertible notes.
+These investments are unlisted and classified as 'Level 3' financial assets under AASB 13 Fair Value Measurement, Level 3 financial assets have significant unobservable inputs, which make their valuation complex.

-This area is a key audit matter due to the quantum of the financial assets designated at fair value through other comprehensive income and the significant estimation involved in the valuation of Level 3 financial assets.
+This area is a key audit matter due to the quantum of the Level 3 financial assets designated at fair value through other comprehensive income and the significant estimation involved in the valuation of Level 3 financial assets.

-- Obtaining and understanding the investment management process and controls: - · Reviewing and evaluating the independent audit report on internal controls (ISAE 3402 Assurance Reports on Controls at a Service Organisation) for the period 1 July 2022 to 30 June 2023 for the Custodian; - Agreeing the investment holdings against the custodian statements as at 30 June 2023; - Assessing the Company's valuation of individual investment holdings for Level 3 investments where there was no observable market data, including a critical evaluation of the judgement, assumptions and inputs applied in management's determination; - · Evaluating the accounting treatment of revaluations of financial assets for appropriate current and deferred tax accounting effects; and - · Assessing the adequacy of financial statement disclosures.
+- · Assessing the Company's valuation of individual investment holdings for Level 3 investments where there was no observable market data, including a critical evaluation of the judgement, assumptions and inputs applied in management's determination; - · Evaluating the accounting treatment of revaluations of financial assets for appropriate current and deferred tax accounting effects; and - · Assessing the adequacy of financial statement disclosures.